timiskhakov/timiskhakov.github.io/_posts/2022-05-05-programming-guitar-music.md

 {% include audio.html src="/assets/audio/tune.wav" %}

-Sure, it doesn't sound bad, but not particularly pleasant either.
+Well, that's surely something, but it doesn't sound particularly pleasant.
 Luckily, we have an interesting algorithm which would make the same tune sound as it was played on a guitar.

 ## Karplus-Strong Algorithm